ASKurz/blogdown5/content/blog/2023-02-15-causal-inference-with-bayesian-models/index.md

 link-citations: yes
 ---

 In the first two posts of this series, we relied on ordinary least squares (OLS).
 In the third post, we expanded to maximum likelihood for a couple logistic regression models.
 In all cases, we approached inference from a frequentist perspective.
-In this post, we’ll refit the models from the previous posts with the Bayesian **brms** package ([Bürkner, 2017](#ref-burknerBrmsPackageBayesian2017), [2018](#ref-burknerAdvancedBayesianMultilevel2018), [2022](#ref-R-brms)), and show how to compute our primary estimates when working with posterior draws.
+In this post, we’ll refit the Gaussian and binomial models from the previous posts with the Bayesian **brms** package ([Bürkner, 2017](#ref-burknerBrmsPackageBayesian2017), [2018](#ref-burknerAdvancedBayesianMultilevel2018), [2022](#ref-R-brms)), and show how to compute our primary estimates, such as the ATE, when working with posterior draws.
+Along the way, we will also discuss different approaches to priors, and practice writing the Bayesian models with formal statistical notation.
 This post will be very light on theory, and heavy on methods.
 So if you don’t love that Bayes, you can feel free to skip this one.
+I should also clarify that if you are a new Bayesian, or are unfamiliar with the **brms** package, this is not the post for you.
+I will be assuming my readers have basic fluency with both throughout.
+If you need to firm up your foundations, check out the resources listed [here](http://localhost:4321/blog/2023-02-06-boost-your-power-with-baseline-covariates/#i-make-assumptions).

 ## Gaussian models as a Bayesian